Driver injured in single-vehicle accident Saturday near Rothsay,...

 Driver injured in single-vehicle accident Saturday near Rothsay, Minn.

-ROTHSAY, Minn. — A 2015 Kenworth tractor with trailer overturned in a single-vehicle accident involving an injury late Saturday on Interstate 94 near Rothsay.
+A 2015 Kenworth tractor with trailer overturned in a single-vehicle accident involving an injury late Saturday on I-94 near Rothsay, Minn.

-The driver, Jugraj Singh, 27, of Brampton, Ontario, was westbound near milepost 38 about 11 p.m. when the vehicle left the roadway to the right.
-The driver corrected to get back on the roadway and the vehicle rolled onto the driver's side, according to the Minnesota State Patrol.
+The driver, Jugraj Singh, 27, of Brampton, Ontario, Canada, was westbound near milepost 38 about 11 p.m. when the vehicle left the roadway to the right.
+The driver corrected to get back on the roadway and the vehicle rolled onto the driver's side.

-Singh, who was wearing a seatbelt at the time, was transported to Essentia Hospital in Fargo with non-life-threatening injuries.
+Singh, who was wearing a seatbelt when the accident occurred, was transported to Essentia Hospital in Fargo for treatment of non-life-threatening injuries.

 Alcohol was not a factor in the accident.

-Wilkin and Otter Tail counties' law enforcement personnel also responded to the scene.
+Wilkin and Otter Tail county law enforcement personnel responded to the scene.